Top 10 Most Revolutionary Rock Bands

 Rage deserves to be higher on this list.

-23. Foo Fighters
+Foo Fighters

 Foo Fighters are an American alternative rock band formed in Seattle in 1994.
 The band was founded by former Nirvana drummer Dave Grohl after Kurt Cobain's death and Nirvana's breakup.
-The current lineup consists of Dave Grohl (lead vocals, rhythm guitar, primary songwriter), Pat Smear (rhythm guitar),... read more
+The current lineup consists of Dave Grohl (lead vocals, rhythm guitar, primary songwriter), Pat Smear (rhythm guitar... read more

-24. System of a Down
+System of a Down

-System of a Down, formed in 1994, is an Armenian-American alternative metal band from Glendale, California.
+System of a Down, formed in 1994, is an Armenian-American metal band from Glendale, California.
 The band name is sometimes shortened to System or SOAD.
-They're known for their politically charged lyrics, often addressing topics such as genocide and war, in songs like Holy Mountains, Prison... read more
+They're known for their politically charged lyrics, often addressing subjects such as genocide, war, incarceration, and social injustice in songs like... read more

-25. Iron Maiden
+Iron Maiden

 Iron Maiden are an English heavy metal band formed in Leyton, East London, in 1975 by bassist and primary songwriter Steve Harris.
-Their most critically acclaimed period is widely considered to be from 1983 to 1989, during which they released landmark albums like Piece of Mind, Powerslave, Somewhere... read more
+Their most critically acclaimed period is widely considered to be from 1983 to 1989, during which they released landmark albums such as Piece of Mind, Powerslave, Somewhere... read more

-26. Linkin Park
+Linkin Park

 Linkin Park is an American alternative rock band formed in Agoura Hills, California, in 1996.
 The current members include Mike Shinoda (vocals, keyboards, rhythm guitar), Brad Delson (guitar), Dave "Phoenix" Farrell (bass), Joe Hahn (DJ), Emily Armstrong (vocals), and Colin Brittain (drums).
 Linkin Park... read more

-27. The Smiths
+The Smiths

 The Smiths were an English rock band formed in Manchester in 1982.
 The band consisted of vocalist Morrissey, guitarist Johnny Marr, bassist Andy Rourke, and drummer Mike Joyce.
 They became one of the most influential bands of the 1980s, known for their distinct blend of jangly guitar pop and introspective... read more